andybryant/shuffle-android/README.md

 ## Google Analytics

 The application uses Google Analytics to gather anonymous usage information about the app.
 If you want this for yourself, add your own `analytics.xml` file in the `res/xml` directory.
 See https://developers.google.com/analytics/devguides/collection/android/v4/parameters for details.

+## Firebase

+Shuffle uses Firebase for analytics and federated login.
+Go to https://console.firebase.google.com to generate a `google-services.json` file to add to the `ShuffleAndroid` directory.

 ## Android SDK files